b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Sealing.md

 >
 > *“How shall God come to the rescue of this generation?
 He will send Elijah the prophet. … Elijah shall reveal the covenants to ==seal== the hearts of the fathers to the children, and the children to the fathers.”*

-&mdash; *[Chapter 26: Elijah and the Restoration of the Sealing Keys](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-26?lang=eng&id=title8-p30#title8)*, Teachings of Presidents of the Church: Joseph Smith
+— *[Chapter 26: Elijah and the Restoration of the Sealing Keys](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-26?lang=eng&id=title8-p30#title8)*, Teachings of Presidents of the Church: Joseph Smith

 That is a direct quote from the teaching manual.